 - RRSP/RRIF gifts are revocable and can be changed if your financial circumstances change;

 Please note: Under current Canadian tax law, RRSPs/RRIFs cannot be transferred directly to a registered charity during one’s lifetime to be eligible for a charitable tax receipt.
 While you may choose to withdraw funds from your retirement savings to make a gift, such course of action is not recommended since the tax owned upon disposition would likely devour most, if not all, of the tax credit produced by the gift.

-If you would like more information about naming the Diocese of Saskatoon Catholic Foundation as your RRSP or RRIF beneficiary, please contact Jocelyne Hamoline, Planned Giving Officer, at the address above, by email at email@example.com or by telephone at 306.659.5849.
+If you wish to designate a specific use for your gift (a ministry or program), please contact Jocelyne Hamoline, Planned Gift Officer at the address above, by email at email@example.com or by telephone at 306-659-5849.

 This information is general in nature and does not constitute legal or financial advice, and should not be relied upon as a substitute for professional advice.
 We strongly encourage you to seek professional legal, estate planning and/or financial advice before deciding on your course of action.